FY 2019 School-Based Health Center Capital (SBHCC) Program (HRSA-19-073) Technical Assistance

 Date Last Reviewed: February 2018

-Be sure to provide complete and consistent information in all systems.
+Be sure to provide complete and consistent information to all three systems.
 If there is a problem anywhere in the process, your registration can take four weeks or longer.
-Remember you must renew registration in SAM annually!

 Before you do anything else, make sure you Register & Get Ready